 What is the best kind of cornmeal to use for crusts?
 Feel free to use the medium or coarse ground cornmeal for pie crusts.
 The fine works but the crunch is not as apparent.

 I don’t have olive oil can I use something else in the pie crust?
 Most oils will work just avoid things that are very pungent for your pie crust.
 I’ve used coconut oil, canola oil and corn oil with success.
 I would avoid strong oils such as peanut and sesame for most crusts.

-Can I make crust in a food processor?
+Can I make a crust in a food processor?
 You absolutely can make this cornmeal crust in the food processor.
-Start by adding the dry ingredients and pulse for 15 second increments twice.
+Start by adding the dry ingredients and pulse for 15-second increments twice.
 Then add the butter and pulse for 15 seconds several times until coarse and mealy.
 While the machine is running add the olive oil for 30 seconds and mixed.
-Finally add the water 1 tablespoon at a time and pulse for 10 seconds twice.
+Finally, add the water 1 tablespoon at a time and pulse for 10 seconds twice.
 Wrap in plastic and chill for one hour.

 How many crusts does this recipe make?
 This cornmeal pie crust recipe makes one pie crust.
 The recipe can be doubled if you need two of them!

 PRO TIP: This crust is very prone to tearing when you are working with it.
 Keeping it cold helps avoid that, but when it happens don’t fret.
 You can pinch it back together easily — it’s called rustic for a reason!